dhis2/json-tree/README.md

 changed by this, just the view on top of it is transformed.

 Such transformation can be especially useful in combination with `toList` to extract a list of the values that can be compared to an expected list.

-## Deploy to Maven Repository

-This library can be deployed as an artefact to the Sonatype OSS Maven repository.
-The deployment happens automatically when a PR is merged.
-Therefore, it is important to make sure that the current version is either a snapshot version or is bumped to the next snapshot version directly after the release PR has been made with a stable version.